-Meet your guide and the yoga instructor at noon at the May Lake parking lot located off the Tioga Road in Yosemite.
-You will pack up in the parking lot before hiking 1.3 moderate miles to May Lake.
-May Lake is an absolutely beautiful high sierra lake at 9,329’, and one of the largest by area in Yosemite National Park.
+Meet your guide and the yoga instructor at noon at the Tuolumne Meadows Store, located off Tioga Road (Hwy 120) in Yosemite.
+Participants greet each other and pack up in the parking lot before hiking 1.3 moderate miles to May Lake.
+May Lake is a breathtakingly beautiful High Sierra lake at 9,329’, and one of the largest lakes by area in Yosemite National Park.

-The designated backpacker’s campsites are along the south shore of the lake will be your base camp for the weekend.
-There are seasonally operating flush toilets and a fresh water tap here.
-After enjoying a swim, snacks, water, yoga and some relaxation here at May Lake, the guides will cook you a delicious dinner and take you to one of the best sunset spots in Yosemite overlooking a huge swath of the Sierra Nevada mountain range.
+The designated backpacker’s campsites along the south shore of the lake will be your basecamp for the weekend, in close proximity of seasonally operating flush toilets and a fresh-water tap!
+After enjoying a swim, snacks, water, some relaxation, and of course, a regenerative yoga session on the shores of May Lake, the guides will cook you a delicious dinner and take you to one of the best sunset spots in Yosemite, with panorama views of the Sierra Nevada mountain range.

 All trips are subject to Lasting Adventures obtaining the necessary wilderness permits.
 Although our success rate is 98%, should we not obtain the exact trail-head, a trip of equal quality will be obtained.
 Should weather, fire, and/or delayed seasonal openings affect the chosen itinerary, a different itinerary will be offered.
 You will be kept in contact throughout this process.

 “Lasting Adventures’ yoga and backpacking retreat at May Lake/Mount Hoffman in Yosemite was AMAZING.
 The location is so beautiful and serine, and not far enough to scare off an absolute backpacking beginner like me!
 I kinda pinched myself several times to make sure it was all real.” –TripAdvisor, 2021